 Welcome to Pembrokeshire Tourism

 with the latest instruction from the Government and the Welsh Senedd.
-Pembrokeshire Tourist venues are now begining to open for business again
+Pembrokeshire as from Friday 24th October 2020 until at least 9th November 2020 Tourist venues and businesses will be CLOSED for business again

 There maybe some exceptions that we are not aware of, if you believe this to be the case please check with the individual providers.